-MHYC requires that all keelboats carry a VHF radio and monitor the Race Communications Channel 72 whilst racing.
+MHYC requires that all keelboats carry a VHF radio and monitor the Race Communications Channel 72 (or other designated frequency) whilst racing.
 This requirement is the responsibility of the owner or skipper to enforce.

 Race Communications is generally VHF Channel 72, for communication with the Tenders and Clubhouse it is VHF Channel 73.
 Refer to relevant Sailing Instructions.